TomoLabs/feesplit/README.md

 4. Permissioned Auto-Repayment Security:

-   Only the authorized SplitwiseHook can trigger:
+   Only the authorized SplitwiseHook can trigger autoRepay().

-   1) autoRepay()
-   Protection includes:
+   1) Protection includes:

    2) On-chain hook verification